Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

 Best #4: The Illusionist

-Have you ever been to a live magic show and immediately began looking around for wires or trapdoors?
+Have you ever been to a live magic show and immediately begun looking around for wires or trapdoors?
 Have you ever been to one that was too easy to figure out?
-Most magicians seem to be that way, except for a handful that truly make you puzzle and contemplate how each trick is done.
+Most are, except for a handful that truly make you puzzle and contemplate how each trick is done.
 Eisenheim was one of those magicians, or, more accurately, illusionists.
 He could do things that many thought to be miraculous.
-But when his childhood sweetheart resurfaces some 15 years after they parted ways, he began devising an illusion that no one could have seen coming.
+But when his childhood sweetheart resurfaces some 15 years after they parted ways, he begins devising an illusion that no one could have seen coming.
 The Illusionist is one of those films that gives me chills every time I see it.
 It's a truly beautiful story that captures the heart and challenges the mind.
 I give the film a 4 out of 4.